-The Board conducted an annual performance assessment via internal questionnaire following yearend.
+The Board conducts an annual evaluation of its own effectiveness, the performance of its committees, and the contributions of individual directors.
+Evaluations are conducted through confidential surveys administered by the Nominations and Governance Committee.
 Board performance and effectiveness was viewed as appropriate overall.
-Various recommendations have been taken into consideration in the formulation of plans for Board reviews in 2024.
+Various recommendations have been taken into consideration in the formulation of plans for Board reviews in 2025.